jagjag/Elasticsearch-zabbix/README.md

 Elasticsearch-zabbix
 ====================

-Elasticsearch template and script for zabbix 2.4
+Elasticsearch template and script for zabbix 2.4 and elasticsearch 1.5.2

 This project is a fork of Elasticsearch template and script of serialsito